EasyPost/easy-ui/.changeset/loud-penguins-kiss.md

 "@easypost/easy-ui": minor
 ---

-feat: support border radius and non-uniform padding for `Card`, and update `ToggleCard` to use new `Card` props
+feat: support border radius, paddingX, and paddingY for `Card` and update `ToggleCard` to use new `Card` props